With so much catching depth in the system, the San Diego Padres seem destined to make a move.

 The polar opposite of Hedges, Mejia is all bat and no glove.
 He has worked hard to improve in his defensive responsibilities, but will always be an offense-first catcher.
 Mejia has a rocket arm, arguably the strongest in the league, but he can get a bit reckless with his footwork.
 The framing aspect to his game also needs work.
 The switch-hitter can flat-out rake though and should have a long career in the majors on that fact alone.
 The Padres will hope the defense improves with this young backstop as he has a very high ceiling.

 This Venezuelan catcher has Major League experience and performed well the last two seasons in the minors.
 He is undoubtedly someone who is currently flying under the radar.
-Torrens is a player that you need to watch an everyday basis for appreciating truly.
+Torrens is a player that you need to watch on an everyday basis to truly appreciate.
 The right-handed hitter has a compact swing and some power to his swing.
 Defensively, he receives the ball well and possesses a strong throwing arm.
 The 23-year-old works well with pitchers from all walks of life, showcasing excellent baseball communication skills.

 Regarded for his defense, Blake Hunt is starting to swing the bat much better.
 The right-handed hitter is working to calm his swing and get the most out of his ability.
 He generally makes contact but is striving to drive the ball up the middle more.
 Hunt is a tremendous defender and communicator behind the plate.
 He works well with his pitchers and does a great job of keeping his scouting reports in order.
 Hunt is still only 21, and will likely get better with time.
 He provides the team with even more depth at the position.